sflorezs1/sflorezs1-st0263/lab2-2/README.md

 - Wait for the image to create and hit the refresh button to check its status.
 - Congrats! your image is now created.
 It'll help us in the creation of the other front and back-end machines.

+## What's next?
+- Go into the `Mongo` directory and follow the README.md.
+- Go into the `Backend` directory and follow the README.md.
+- Go into the `Frontend` directory and follow the README.md.
+- The project should be working now.